Garth Brennan: Coaching career

 In 2003, Brennan became the assistant coach for the Newcastle Knights Jersey Flegg Cup side.
 In 2007, he became the head coach of the Knights' Harold Matthews Cup side, coaching them for two seasons.
 In 2009, he moved up to the Knights' NYC side as assistant coach.
 In 2010, he took over as head coach of the side, leading them to the finals for the first time in 2011.

 He was let go by the club at the end of the season, joining the Penrith Panthers in 2012 as their NYC head coach.
 In his first season at Penrith, he took the side to the finals and was named the NYC Coach of the Year.
-During that season, he coached the New South Wales under-18 side in their 18-24 loss to Queensland under-18.
-In 2013, he started the season as the Panthers' NYC coach before being promoted to head coach of their New South Wales Cup side halfway through the season.
+During that season, he coached the New South Wales under-18 side in their 18–24 loss to Queensland under-18.
+In 2013, he started the season as the Panthers' NYC coach before being promoted to head coach of their NSW Cup side halfway through the season.
 He then returned as NYC coach towards the end of the season and lead them to their first premiership.

-In 2014, Brennan again moved up to the New South Wales Cup as their head coach, winning the premiership that season.
-In 2015, he coached the New South Wales Residents side in their 32-26 loss to the Queensland Residents.
+In 2014, Brennan again moved up to the NSW Cup as their head coach, winning the premiership that season.
+In 2015, he coached the New South Wales Residents side in their 32–26 loss to the Queensland Residents.
 In 2016, he became the assistant coach for the Panthers' NRL side.
 In 2017, he once again coached the Panthers' NSW Cup side, winning his second premiership and the club's first NRL State Championship.
 At the end of the season, he was set to be an assistant coach for New Zealand at the 2017 Rugby League World Cup before resigning to accept the Gold Coast Titans job.